 From long patches to short, thin tufts of hair, this hair is meant to partner up with a mustache or beard.
 While it can technically connect to your beard, the best soul patch styles isolate the patch of hair and trim it separately from your mustache and facial hair connecting to your beard.

-Then the soul patch grew more famous during the 1960s and 1970s.
+Then the patch grew more famous during the 1960s and 1970s.
 Musicians like Tom Waits and Frank Zappa created their own styles, and by 1979, Rolling Stone magazine had picked up the trend with a feature on the Blues Brothers.

 Do Soul Patches Look Good?